A visibly upset Doctor prepares to mount his defence.

-An elderly gentleman named Kimber thinks he recognises one of the passengers but the man strenuously denies it.
+An elderly gentleman named Kimber thinks he recognises one of the passengers, even though the man strenuously denies it.

-Sue: I don’t care who he is, he can’t act for toffee.
+Sue: Look, I don’t care who he is, he can’t act for toffee.

-Sue: I like the camera movement a lot, and I do like a nice two-tiered set.
-I think they’re still welding it together if their costumes are anything to go by.
+Sue: I like the camera movement a lot, and I love a nice two-tiered set, although I reckon they’re still welding it together if their costumes are anything to go by.

-Meanwhile, on the TARDIS, the Doctor and his faithful companion Melanie Bush are working up a sweat…
+Meanwhile the Doctor and his faithful companion Melanie Bush are working up a sweat on the TARDIS.

 Sue: EH?
-Who’s that?
+WHAT?
+Who the hell is that?
 And how did she get in the TARDIS?
 Have I missed something?
 Is the Matrix lying again?

 I pause the DVD.